Frederikssund/Alternativ-QGIS-installation/Readme - english.md

 2. Find the location of the start-up file "qgis.bat" (file * can * have a different name depending on the version and installation method).
 Start-up file is located in the folder "bin" under QGIS program directory, eg "C:\Program Files\QGIS Lyon\\bin\\qgis.bat". <br> QGIS is started via the startup file that prepares a number of parameters to QGIS and ends with the actual start of QGIS.

-3. Make a copy of "qgis.bat" with the name "qgis-start menu" and place the file in the same folder as the original.
+3. Make a copy of "qgis.bat" with the name "qgis-start.bat" and place the file in the same folder as the original.

-4. "qgis-start menu" edited using.
-A simple text editor such as Notepad:
+4. Edit "qgis-start.bat" using a simple text editor such as Notepad:

-5. Find the last line in the file that has the following appearance:
+5. Find the last line in the file (It  has the following appearance):
    ```
    start "QGIS" /B "% OSGEO4W_ROOT%"\bin\qgis-bin.exe% *
    ```
-   This adjusted by inserting a line of text before the last line and the line itself adapted so it straightened get the following appearance:
+   Insert a line of text before the last line and edit the line itself:
    ```
    call "% OSGEO4W_ROOT%\bin\qgis-prepare.bat"
    start "QGIS" /B "% OSGEO4W_ROOT%"\bin\qgis-bin.exe --configpath "%QGIS_UDIR%" %*
    ```
-   (In the last line added ```--configpath"%QGIS_UDIR% "``` immediately before ```%*```)
+   (In the last line ```--configpath"%QGIS_UDIR% "``` is added immediately before ```%*```)

 6. Save the edited file.
 In GitHub distribution is an example of the edited file.
 However, you should not use it directly, but only as a guide, as there may be small differences between different QGIS installations.

 7. Copy "qgis-prepare.bat" and "minised.exe" from github distribution folder to the same folder as "qgis-start menu".

-8. Start QGIS by the Explorer double-clicking the "** qgis-start menu **" (** not ** qgis.bat).
+8. Start QGIS by the Explorer double-clicking the "** qgis-start.bat **" (** not ** qgis.bat).
-The edits in "qgis.bat" and the use of the added file "qgis-prepare.bat" means that 1) a new user folder will be created in the QGIS *program folder* named" ".qgis template" and 2) all setup parameters are stored in an ini-file "QGIS2.ini" located in a subfolder of the new user folder ".qgis template".
+The edits in "qgis.bat" and the use of the added file "qgis-prepare.bat" means that 1) a new user folder will be created in the QGIS *program folder* named" ".qgis_template" and 2) all setup parameters are stored in an ini-file "QGIS2.ini" located in a subfolder of the new user folder ".qgis_template".

-9. In the started QGIS you'll have to (re)establish all QGIS setups.
-This can be a major task as "QGIS2.ini" pt. contains only the bare minimum of standard options (none existing setups have been copied from the registry): Setup includes installation of plugins, setting up all user preferences with regarding digitizing, snap, selection etc., etc. And not least: For the processing to work properly, you must under options for processing specify in which folders GRASS, SAGA, ORFEUS etc. are located.
+9. After starting Qgis you'll have to (re)establish all QGIS setups.
+This can be a major task as "QGIS2.ini" pt. contains only the bare minimum of standard options (no existing setups have been copied from the registry): Setup includes installation of plugins, setting up all user preferences with regarding digitizing, snap, selection etc., etc. And not least: For the processing to work properly, you must under "options for processing" specify in which folders GRASS, SAGA, ORFEUS etc. are located.
 NB!
-If yuo have insalled these libraries using a separate installation of these additional programs, they should be placed under the QGIS program folder. <br> NB !!
+If yuo have installed these libraries using a separate installation of these additional programs, they should be placed under the QGIS program folder. <br> NB !!
 While starting QGIS using.
-"Qgis-start menu" will script "qgis-prepare.bat" will be performed immediately before the start of the QGIS program.
+"Qgis-start.bat" the script "qgis-prepare.bat" will be executed immediately before the start of the main QGIS program.
 The script includes code to "remember" the position of the QGIS program folder and the user's home directory under the "PREPARE" phase.
 This information is used later during the "RUN" phase.
 Do *not* change the location of the QGIS program folder or switch users while working with QGIS in "PREPARE" phase.
 However, you may start QGIS up several times in "PREPARE" phase if you don't make all corrections done in one QGIS session. <br> Do not proceed to the next step until you have your 'perfect' setup of QGIS running !!

 10. When you finish the setup of QGIS do edit "qgis-start menu" with the following: